About Community Housing Aotearoa

 Community Housing Aotearoa is the peak body for New Zealand’s community housing sector.
 Our 90 provider members house approximately 35,000 people nationally across 18,520 homes.
 Our 19 partner members include developers, consultants and local councils.

 Our Vision is to make sure every New Zealander is well-housed in a warm, safe, dry and affordable home.
-This is a basic human right.
+This is a human right.

 We work to support the growth and development of community housing providers to enable them to provide affordable and social housing.